Skip to content

 std::call_once and std::once_flag

 std::call_once is a one-time initialization mechanism provided by C++11.
-You give it a std::once_flag and a callable object, and it guarantees that no matter how many threads call call_once simultaneously, the callable object is executed only once—the first thread to arrive executes the initialization, and the remaining threads wait for it to finish.
-This mechanism is very useful in scenarios like implementing the singleton pattern, global configuration initialization, and lazy loading.
+You give it a std::once_flag and a callable object, and it guarantees that no matter how many threads call std::call_once simultaneously, the callable object is executed only once—the first arriving thread executes the initialization, while the others wait for it to complete.
+This mechanism is very useful for implementing singletons, global configuration initialization, lazy loading, and so on.

 Basic Usage